What is DeepForge?¶

 Overview and Features¶

 DeepForge provides a collaborative, distributed development environment for deep learning.
 The development environment is a hybrid visual and textual programming environment.
-Higher levels of abstraction, such as creating architectures, use visual environments to capture the overall structure of the task while lower levels of abstraction, such as defining custom layers, utilize text environments to maintain the flexibility provided by torch.
+Higher levels of abstraction, such as creating architectures, use visual environments to capture the overall structure of the task while lower levels of abstraction, such as defining custom training functions, utilize text environments.
+DeepForge contains both a pipelining language and editor for defining the high level operations to perform while training or evaluating your models as well as a language for defining neural networks (through installing a DeepForge extension such as DeepForge-Keras).

 Concepts and Terminology¶

-- Operation - essentially a function written in torch (such as SGD)
+- Operation - essentially a function written in Python (such as training a model, visualizing results, etc)

 - Execution - when a pipeline is run, an “execution” is created and reports the status of each operation as it is run (distributed over a number of worker machines)